 In summary, the combination of technical precautions and natural factors means that the chances that any subject will contract West Nile fever or another disease from a mosquito bite are extremely small.
 There is probably no more risk to subjects than they would experience when engaged in normal outdoor activities in a similar rural area at the same time of year.
-If at anytime during the study a subject suffers a skin reaction or feels ill, he or she is instructed to inform the Study Director (i.e., the 'Principal Investigator'), or anyone else who is also working to direct the study.
-Such subjects will be immediately withdrawn from testing and medical management will be implemented (§9.5).
-Subjects may also request access to standard first aid materials (such as bandages, antiseptics, and mild topical and oral antihistamines) and request qualified first aid assistance at any time.
-Epi-Pens will also be onsite in case of a Type 1 (anaphylactic) allergic reaction.
+If at any time during the study, a subject suffers a skin reaction or feels ill, he or she is instructed to inform the Study Director (i.e., the 'Principal Investigator'), or any other technical personnel who are present to direct the study.
+Such subjects will be immediately withdrawn from testing; medical management will then be implemented (see §9.5, below).
+Subjects may also request access to standard first-aid materials (such as bandages, antiseptics and mild topical and oral antihistamines) and request qualified first-aid assistance at any time.
+EpiPen® will also be available in case of a Type 1 (anaphylactic) allergic reaction.
 At least one qualified researcher will remain with the other test subjects if other researchers depart with an injured or ill subject.
-Subjects are clearly and repeatedly informed that they may remove themselves for any reason from the study at any time, without penalty to their compensation.
+Subjects are clearly and repeatedly informed that they may remove themselves from the study for any reason at any time, without penalty to their compensation.

-Against these slight risks are balanced substantial and reasonably likely benefits.
-Insect-borne disease is of growing significance in the United States and around the world where U.S. citizens are active.
+Balanced against these slight risks are substantial and reasonably likely benefits.
+The principal beneficiary will likely be the Sponsor, for whom new data and new labeling will meet current U.S. EPA registration standards.
+Spectrum is a major marketer of insect repellents in the U.S., primarily under the Cutter® label.
+Insect-borne disease is of growing significance in the U.S. and around the world where U.S. citizens are active.
 Moreover, discomfort associated with nuisance biting restricts many work and pleasure activities.
-Because EPA registration requires efficacy data, a test such as that proposed here is the only path toward further product development and greater availability of new KBR 3023 mosquito repellents to consumers in the United States.
+A test such as the one proposed here is the Sponsor's only legitimate path toward further product development and greater availability of new Picaridin-based mosquito repellents to U.S. consumers.